 It's that easy.
 Now read on for a great selection of monologues!

-Straight Eye for the Gay Guy short film screening at Woods Hole!
-Straight Eye for the Gay Guy, which I adapted into a short film directed by Mary Lou Belli, is screening at the Woods Hole Film Festival on Cape Cod during the last week in July.
-More festival news soon!
+Straight Eye for the Gay Guy wins at California Independent Film Festival!
+Straight Eye for the Gay Guy, which I adapted into a short film directed by Mary Lou Belli, won "Best Mini-Short" at the California Indepdendent Film Festival in September!
+It screens later in September at Cinema Diverse, presenting the best in LGBT cinema, in Palm Springs.

 The Magic Hour to Premiere in October!
 The Magic Hour, the follow-up to 4 A.M., my most produced play (though The Magic Hour stands on its own), will have its world premiere at Washington High School (Charles Town, WV) on October 30, 2015.
 It will subsequently be published by Playscripts, Inc., and performances opening October 31, 2015 and later may now be licensed.